Warwolt/arduino_uno_cmake_example/README.md

 Additionally, set the `AVR_FIND_ROOT_PATH` environment variable to the `avr` directory of the avr toolchain install.

 If needed, you should also install Make.
-On Winows, https://www.mingw-w64.org/ is recommended.
+On Windows, https://www.mingw-w64.org/ is recommended.

 ## Connect device and identify USB port